ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 select the Organizational Domain from the domains for which valid DMARC records were retrieved from the longest to the shortest:

-1. If a valid DMARC record contains the psd= tag set to 'n' (psd=n), this is the Organizational Domain and the selection process is complete.
+1. If a valid DMARC record contains the psd= tag set to 'n' (psd=n), this is the Organizational Domain, and the selection process is complete.

 2. If a valid DMARC record, other than the one for the domain where the tree walk started, contains the psd= tag set to 'y' (psd=y), the Organizational Domain is the domain one label below this one in the DNS hierarchy, and the selection process is complete.

-3. Otherwise select the record for the domain with the fewest number of labels.
+3. Otherwise, select the record for the domain with the fewest number of labels.
 This is the Organizational Domain and the selection process is complete.